Nagaoka spin-valley ordering in silicene quantum dots: Introduction

 In this paper we look for the counterpart of the Nagaoka ferromagnetism in the valley degree of freedom in a 2D system.
-We focus our attention on the ground-state valley polarization for a three-electron system in a square cluster of quantum dots defined in silicene \cite{xenes}, i.e. a counterpart of the case studied experimentally in GaAs system \cite{naturexp}.
-With respect to the III-V quantum dots the silicene besides the valley degree of freedom hosts a strong intrinsic spin-orbit coupling \cite{soc,soc2} which as we show below can play a role in the Nagaoka ordering.
+We focus on the ground-state valley polarization for a three-electron system in a square cluster of quantum dots defined in silicene \cite{xenes}, i.e. a counterpart of the case studied experimentally in GaAs system \cite{naturexp}.
+With respect to the III-V quantum dots the silicene besides the valley degree of freedom hosts a strong intrinsic spin-orbit coupling \cite{soc,soc2} which as we show below plays a role in the Nagaoka ordering.
 Without the spin-orbit coupling term the tight-binding Hamiltonian is identical with the one for the monolayer graphene with staggered potential \cite{stag,stag2,stag3} up to the numerical value of the inter-atomic hopping energy.
 For that reason below we solve both the problems with and without the spin-orbit coupling.
 We demonstrate that in the absence of the spin-orbit coupling the spin degree of freedom of the three-electron system needs to be frozen for the valley ordering to be observed.
 The intrinsic spin-orbit coupling splits the fourfold degeneracy of the confined single-electron ground state with respect to the spin and valley forming spin-valley doublets in a manner similar to the one closely studied for carbon nanotubes \cite{rmpcnt}.
-We find that in presence of the intrinsic spin-orbit coupling Nagaoka ordering in both valley and spin appear simultaneously.
+We demonstrate that in presence of the intrinsic spin-orbit coupling Nagaoka ordering in both valley and spin appear simultaneously.
+We discuss detection of spin-valley ordering by electron charge reaction to the sweep of confinement potentials in the cluster.
+Nagaoka ordering of the valley can be added to the toolbox of valleytronics \cite{valleytronics,ary}.